Without weed :) :)

 Some other helpful tips to manage blackheads:

-1) Cleanse your face with a mild Ph balanced cleanser no more than twice a day - morning and evening.
+1) Cleanse your face with a mild Ph balanced cleanser, like this, no more than twice a day - morning and evening.
 One of the key problems with liquid cleansers are that they are very hard to completely rinse off.
 It is vitally important to rinse the cleanser off COMPLETELY or the chemicals in the cleanser will clog your pores.
 A rule of thumb is to wash your face with water 10 times after applying the cleanser.

 3) Minimize the number of products you use on your face.